Last Updated on August 24, 2023

 I Don’t Have Any Sea Salt; How Can I Clean My Piercing?

 There are various safe techniques for cleaning piercings besides the traditional approach of using sea salt.
-Warm water and unscented soap can be used to clean a fresh piercing if you are not available to sea salt.
+Warm water and unscented soap can be useful to clean a fresh piercing if you are not available to sea salt.

 Is Pink Himalayan Salt Iodized Or Not?

 In its natural condition, pink Himalayan salt contains little to no iodine.
 The iron components are responsible for the pink hue of pink Himalayan salts.
-Since it is not iodized like table salt, it can also be used to clean fresh piercings.
+Since it is not iodized like table salt, it can also be useful to clean fresh piercings.